definesayed/Data-Analysts-MS-Excel-Employee-Overview-Dashboard-2025/README.md

 It’s an excellent example of an Excel-based analytical dashboard for HR reporting or academic presentation.

-NOTE: To the get the raw data, open the POWER PIVOT option.
+***NOTE:*** In this data analysis dashboard as a data analysts want to say, trick to get the raw data, open the POWER PIVOT option.